jbuffo/SOFTsurf/README.md

 ### Using the `S_ice` Function Handle
 (high accuracy using griddata)

-You can estimate interpolated ice salinity values using:
+You can estimate interpolated ice salinity values in MATLAB using:

 ```matlab
 S_ice = SOFTsurf.S_ice(S_oc, dT_dz);